jorgelbg/pinentry-touchid/README.md

 _Then try again whether you see a GUI prompt._

-In some cases aliasing `pinentry` to `pinentry-mac` is not enough because `gpgconf` which return the absolute path that points to the `$HOMEBREW_PREFIX/opt`.
-In that case you can execute:
+In some cases aliasing `pinentry` to `pinentry-mac` is not enough because `gpgconf` returns the absolute path that points to the `$HOMEBREW_PREFIX/opt` path.
+In that case you can execute the following command to automatically fix the symlink.

 ```sh
 $ pinentry-touchid -fix